Code-Institute-Submissions/CI-MS1-Mobile-App-Product-Page/README.md

 2. Upload the project to the host
     2.1 Open the host's server in Cyberduck (cyberduck.io)
-    2.2 Create a new folder on the root directory (basicday) and dragged all the files from the downloaded ZIP-file
+    2.2 Create a new folder on the root directory (basicday) and dragged all the files from the unpacked ZIP-file

 ### Create a local repository